Gazans flee their homes after an Israeli evacuation order but have few places to go

 U.S. Defense Secretary Lloyd Austin's arrival in Israel on Friday came on the heels of Thursday's visit by U.S. Secretary of State Antony Blinken.

-By Friday, Blinken had traveled to Jordan, where he met with King Abdullah II and, later, Palestinian Authority President Mahmoud Abbas in the Jordan capital of Amman.
+By Friday, Blinken had traveled to Jordan, where he met with King Abdullah II and, later, with Palestinian Authority President Mahmoud Abbas, in the Jordanian capital of Amman.

-Blinken is visiting five Arab states over the next few days, as he tries to contain the conflict in Gaza from becoming regional.
+Blinken is visiting five Arab states over the next few days as he tries to contain the conflict in Gaza to prevent it from becoming regional.

-Israeli President Isaac Herzog said Thursday his country has the right to defend itself.
+Israeli President Isaac Herzog said Thursday that his country has the right to defend itself.

 "I agree there are many, many Palestinians who don't agree to this," he told reporters.
 "But unfortunately, in their homes there are missiles shooting at us, [at] my children, on the entire nation of Israel.
 We have to defend ourselves."

-The U.S. diplomatic efforts come as concerns are growing the chaos — the worst outbreak of violence in Israel and Gaza in recent memory — could spread to the occupied West Bank, where 44 Palestinians have died since Saturday, either in clashes with Israeli security forces or by Jewish settlers.
+The U.S. diplomatic efforts come as concerns grow that the chaos — the worst outbreak of violence in Israel and Gaza in recent memory — could spread to the occupied West Bank.
+It already has: 49 Palestinians have died in the region since Saturday, either in clashes with Israeli security forces or Jewish settlers, and more than 950 Palestinians have been wounded there.

+North of the West Bank, a Reuters journalist was killed on Friday in southern Lebanon.
+At least six other journalists from Reuters, AFP and Al Jazeera were injured, according to the news agencies.
+Reuters said it's investigating the incident.

+U.N.
+Secretary-General António Guterres expressed his condolences to the families of the journalists, who he said are unfortunately paying with their lives.

+"I want to say how much this demonstrates the enormous risk of spillover of this conflict, namely in relation to Lebanon," Guterres told reporters.

-Charter flights to evacuate U.S. citizens who remain in Israel begin Friday.
+Charter flights to evacuate U.S. citizens who remain in Israel began Friday.
 Other countries, such as China, France and the United Kingdom, have also reported citizens killed or missing in the conflict.

-There are also diplomatic conversations happening about how citizens from the U.S. and other countries could have safe passage out of Gaza.
+Diplomatic conversations are happening about how citizens from the U.S. and other countries could have safe passage out of Gaza.

-Meanwhile, Hamas' military wing, Ezzedin Al Qassam Brigades, said 13 hostages, among them foreigners, were killed by in Israeli strikes in different places of Gaza over the past 24 hours.
-That brings to 17 the number the group says were killed by Israeli fire since their abduction Saturday.
+Meanwhile, Hamas' military wing, Ezzedin al-Qassam Brigades, said 13 hostages, among them foreigners, were killed in Israeli strikes in different locations in Gaza over the past 24 hours.
+That brings to 17 the number that the group says were killed by Israeli fire since their abduction Saturday.

 At least 27 U.S. citizens were killed in the weekend's Hamas attacks, the White House said Friday.
 Another 14 Americans are currently unaccounted for.

 Aya Batrawy reported from Jerusalem; Becky Sullivan reported from Washington, D.C.
-Daniel Estrin contributed reporting from Tel Aviv; Linah Mohammad contributed reporting from Washington, D.C.
+Daniel Estrin contributed reporting from Tel Aviv; Emma Bowman contributed reporting from Los Angeles; Linah Mohammad contributed reporting from Washington, D.C.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.